exictrl/exictrl/README.md

 # Hi, I'm Lisa 👾

-Welcome to my corner of the internet.
 I’m a C/C++ developer and media artist based in [Splaces.studio](https://www.instagram.com/splaces.studio/).
 I co-run the art group [**KVEF**](https://www.instagram.com/k.v.e.f/), where we explore the tangled space between code and matter through algorithmic sound, generative music, and bioart.
 # What I Do